psi4/psi4/doc/sphinxman/source/glossary_psivariables.rst

 .. psivar:: CURRENT CORRELATION ENERGY

-   The correlation energy [Eh] corresponding to the :psivar:`CURRENT ENERGY` variable.
+   The correlation energy [E_h] corresponding to the :psivar:`CURRENT ENERGY` variable.

 .. psivar:: CURRENT ENERGY

-   The total electronic energy [Eh] of the most recent stage of a calculation (frequently overwritten).
+   The total electronic energy [E_h] of the most recent stage of a calculation (frequently overwritten).
 This is the quantity tracked by the geometry optimizer.

 .. psivar:: CURRENT REFERENCE ENERGY

-   The total electronic energy [Eh] of the reference stage corresponding to the :psivar:`CURRENT ENERGY` variable.
+   The total electronic energy [E_h] of the reference stage corresponding to the :psivar:`CURRENT ENERGY` variable.

 .. psivar:: CURRENT DIPOLE